DUI Protecting Your Rights. Standing Up For Your Freedom.

 • Commercial drivers – Having a blood alcohol content of .04% or more

 Florida laws strictly penalize individuals who are convicted of driving under the influence.
 Whether you have been charged with your first DUI or have prior convictions on your record, you could be facing license suspensions, hefty fines, and even jail time.
-Contact our offices today to learn more about potential penalties specific to your charge.
+Contact our offices today to learn more about potential penalties specific to your charges.

 Field Sobriety Tests